How to Decide if Accounting Is the Right Path for You

 - Organizational leadership

-Of course, once you’ve finished your bachelor’s degree, you can also consider a variety of graduate or master’s degree programs, including a part-time MBA or full-time MBA.
+Of course, once you’ve finished your bachelor’s degree, you can also consider a variety of graduate or master’s degree programs, including a Masters in Financial Management.
 Some schools offer online courses and entire online programs, including online MBA programs.
 Wondering, "Is an online MBA worth it?" and do they deliver the same competitive advantage as attending class at an institution?
 Have no fear, we’ll help clear up any questions you have!

 Careers in accounting